 The Rebellious Pilates studio opened its doors late fall of 2017.
-Continuously fascinated by the human body, Maria is a firm believer that Pilates can impact not only physical but also mental and spiritual wellbeing.
+Continuously fascinated by the human body and based on her personal transformation, Maria is a firm believer that Pilates can impact not only physical but also mental and spiritual wellbeing.
 She is a huge believer in the method and the importance of consistency, repetition and precision as well as teaching clients to respect and listen to their bodies.
-There is no “flip flopping” in the rebellious classes; clients are taught to work with intent and integrity.
+Clients are taught to work with intent and integrity.

 Prior to founding Rebellious Intl, Maria was a Finance Director and a professional with 17+ years of progressive corporate experience.
 Born in Bulgaria, Maria moved to the United States in 1992.
 She graduated summa cum laude from both the University of Georgia (BBA, Finance) and Georgia State University (MBA, Finance).